antoinecarton/hexagonal-kotlin/README.md

 `./gradlew run`

 ### Requests
-The following request are based on [httpie](https://httpie.io/) tool.
+The following requests are based on [httpie](https://httpie.io/) tool.

 #### Get all tasks
 ```🚀